Belisarius: Return to Italy

 In Italy, many soldiers were mutinous or changed sides, which Belisarius hoped would stop when he was reappointed; it didn't.
 The Byzantine garrison at Dryus were running out of supplies and made plans to surrender, but when Belisarius arrived, he quickly arranged for supplies to be sent by ship.
 The Goths failed to notice the ships until it was too late and abandoned the siege.
 Now Belisarius himself sailed to Italy, landing at Pola.
 Totila quickly heard of this and sent spies pretending to be Byzantine messengers.
 Belisarius fell for the ruse, so Totila immediately knew the state of his army; he wouldn't be deceived like Khosrow.
 Belisarius himself didn't remain idle and went to Ravenna to recruit extra troops.
 While people respected Belisarius, they were smart enough to notice that a fair deal made with Belisarius would be ruined by his often corrupt and incompetent successors.
 As a result, not a single man enlisted.
-This also meant that Belisarius' normal strategy of winning over the people through benevolence wouldn't work.
+This also meant that Belisarius's normal strategy of winning over the people through benevolence wouldn't work.

 Not wanting to remain idle, Belisarius sent troops into Aemilia.
 This was successful until the Illyrian troops went home to deal with a Hunnish incursion.
 The remaining Byzantines successfully ambushed a significant Gothic force, and the incursion ended in a victory.
 Next, Belisarius sent some men to assist the besieged Auximus, they succeeded but they were defeated while moving back.
 Still wanting to retain some initiative, Belisarius sent men to rebuild some nearby forts.
 Belisarius undertook no other operations, so despite winter arriving, Totila started the sieges of some towns, secure from the Byzantine threat.

 When requesting reinforcement, Belisarius asked for barbarian horse archers, as he knew the Goths were unable to counter these.
 Justinian was fighting wars on many fronts and the plague was devastating Constantinople for a second time; he was thus unable to provide even the equipment and money needed to re-equip and pay the forces already in Italy.